-When the crisis began last week, the Motion Picture and Television Fund announced that it would open its financial aid and case management services to the industry.
+When the crisis began, the Motion Picture and Television Fund announced that it would open its financial aid and case management services to the industry.
 Those in need in Hollywood, particularly industry retirees, can call their intake line at (323) 634-3888, or check their website for services offered.

 Writers Guild of America